silentninja1/web2project-planner/README.md

 web2project-planner
 ===================

-drag/drop/resize for events, tasks and day planning
+drag/drop/resize for events, tasks and day/week/month planning

+intable editing without opening the addedit webpage filter/search on whole table, or on individual columns,
+    including AND search over several columns

 I have updated the planner module for w2p 3.1.